assignmentmaclea1-tech/MaskArchitectureAnomaly_CourseProject/eval/README.md

 ## evalAnomaly_temp.py

 This code adapt evalAnomaly.py to perform Temperature Scaling.
+The post-hoc method is "MSP"

 **Examples of Inference Command:**
   ```